Alex-BusNet/Reveles/README.md

 2. Set the build target to 'Release' and build the project.

-In the following steps, we will be entering a lot of path names.
-By default the build folders from Qt have long names; You can change to names of the build folders in the project settings in Qt to something shorter, OR you can copy the 'Reveles' application file and the 'Assets' folder (this folder may still be located with the source files under '/home/PATH/TO/REVELES/Reveles/RPi/GUI/') to a new empty folder.
-Either way will work, but for testing purposes later, it may be a better idea to copy the files to a new folder.
+3. Create a new folder on the desktop and label it **Reveles**.

+4. Inside this new folder, create another folder called **Reveles.AppDir**.

+5. Copy the _Reveles_ application file and the **Assets** folder to **Reveles.AppDir**.
+> NOTE: The **Assets** folder is not in your build folder, then it will need to be copied from **Reveles_Path**/RPi/GUI into both the build folder and the **Reveles.AppDir** folder.

-3. Open a terminal window where the 'Reveles' application file is.
-(If you moved it to a new folder, open the terminal there).
+6. Open a terminal window where the _Reveles_ application file is.

 Before we can deploy the application we need to set some path variables.

-4. If you changed the install location of Qt, then the system will not know where the qmake executable is.
+7. If you changed the install location of Qt, then the system will not know where the qmake executable is.
 To fix this we need to enter the following command:<br>
 	`export PATH=<PATH TO Qt>/<Qt VERSION>/gcc_64/bin:$PATH`
 > Even if you didn't change the install directory, I am not 100% certain the system will know where qmake is, so you may wish to run this command anyways.

-5. Test that the system can find qmake by running the command: `qmake -v` in the terminal.
+8. Test that the system can find qmake by running the command: `qmake -v` in the terminal.
 Also check the displayed path is correct.

-6. (OPTIONAL) If you want to make things a tad easier on yourself.
+9. (OPTIONAL) If you want to make things a tad easier on yourself.
 You can repeat the same command for linuxdeployqt.
 For me this looked like:<br>
 	`export PATH=/home/<USER NAME>/Documents/linuxdeployqt:$PATH`

+> HINT: If you do not wish to export the path every time you want to build and deploy Reveles, you can add the qmake path to the PATH environment variable.
+To do this, run `sudo nano /etc/environment` (Debian/Ubuntu systems).
+Make sure you add the qmake path to the FRONT of the PATH variable or else the system will not find qmake.
+You can also add the path to linuxdeployqt in this file (front or end, it does not matter).
+The file can then be saved by pressing CTRL+X->y->ENTER.
+Your linux distro will need to be rebooted for the changes to this file to take effect.

+Before we can build the application, we need to add one more file inside the **Reveles.AppDir** folder, the _.desktop_ file.

+10. Inside the **Reveles.AppDir** folder, right click and select 'New Document'->'Empty Document'.
+Name the document _Reveles.desktop_.

+11. Open the document in a text editor and add the following lines:

+>```
+>[Desktop Entry]
+>Type=Application
+>Name=RevelesCore
+>Exec=Reveles
+>Path=Assets/Icons/reveles_icon
+>Icon=reveles_icon
+>Comment=Reveles Core Program
+>Terminal=true
+>Categories=Robotics;
+>```

+12. Save the file and close the text editor.

 We should now be ready to deploy Reveles

-7. In the terminal make sure we are operating in the folder where the _Reveles_ application file is located.
-This is usually indicated by blue text preceding the cursor.
-If we are not in the correct folder, we can get there by opening a new window as done previously with the `cd` command.
+11. In the terminal make sure we are operating in the folder where the **Reveles.AppDir** folder is located (e.g. **~/Desktop/Reveles**.
+The current folder is usually indicated by blue text preceding the cursor (On Ubuntu and Debian-based systems).
+If we are not in the correct folder, we can get there by opening a new window as done previously, or with the `cd` command.
-> NOTE (1): in Linux, `~` denotes the user's home path ('/home/USER_NAME').
+> NOTE (1): in Linux, `~` denotes the user's home path (**/home/USER_NAME**).
 > NOTE (2): cd means 'Change Directory' to back out of the current folder one level, use the command `cd ..`.
 You can also jump directly to a folder by
 >	    typing in `cd <PATH>`.

-8. To deploy the application run the following command:<br>
+12. To deploy the application run the following command:<br>
-	`linuxdeployqt.AppImage Reveles -appimage`
+	`linuxdeployqt.AppImage Reveles.AppDir/Reveles.desktop -appimage -bundle-non-qt-libs -no-translations`
->NOTE: If you skipped step 6, then you will need to give the full path to _linuxdeployqt.AppImage_ in order for this step to work.
+>NOTE (1): If you skipped step 9, or did not add linuxdeployqt's path to the PATH environment variable, then you will need to give the full path to _linuxdeployqt.AppImage_ in order for this step to work.
+>NOTE (2): If you are building over a previous build, then you can add the `-always-overwrite` flag to the end of the command.

 If all the path variables are set correctly then the folder where the _Reveles_ application file is should begin to populate with all the dependencies needed to run the application.
-If done correctly there should be a file called 'Reveles-x86_64.AppImage' located somewhere in your user folder (most likely at '/home/USER_NAME'.
-I can't seem to find this file even though the output says it was generated.)
+If linuxdeployqt runs correctly there should be a file called <em>Reveles-x86_64.AppImage</em> located in the folder containing the **Reveles.AppDir** folder (for me this is **~/Desktop/Reveles**)

-Whether you have the .AppImage file or just the folder we deployed from, you should be able to run Reveles on any linux system without needing Qt installed.
-(Needs to be tested).
+13. Copy the <em>Reveles-x86\_64.AppImage</em> file to the **Reveles_Release_Builds** folder.

+From here you can commit your changes to the repo.

 ## Updating the Reveles Repository with Git
 The following command assume you are in the top level folder of where the repository is located on your hard drive.
 (For me this is /home/USER_NAME/Reveles/Reveles)